wp-plugins/scancircle/readme.txt

 License: GPLv2 or later
 License URI: http://www.gnu.org/licenses/gpl-2.0.html

 Shortcode for the scan button on ScanCircle partner websites.
 Only for registered ScanCircle partners.

 == Description ==
+Shortcode for the scan button on ScanCircle partner websites.
+Only for registered ScanCircle partners.

 Insert the following shortcode in your posts:

 `[scancircle